Hiit Cardio

 The Case Against Steady-State Cardio

-Steady-state cardio, defined as exercising at a consistent intensity for an extended period, can lead to a number of drawbacks for those seeking effective weight loss strategies.
-Here are some critical reasons why it may not be the best choice:
+Steady-state cardio, which involves maintaining a consistent, moderate intensity for an extended period, often fails to deliver the desired results for weight loss.
+Here are some reasons why it may be overrated:

 Warm-Up (5 minutes)